-Sales Comparison Approach to Value Cost Approach to Value Income Approach to Value neighborhood is a grouping of complementary land uses affected equally by the four forces that influence property value: social trends, economic circumstances, governmental contracts and regulations, and environmental conditions.
+Sales Comparison Approach to Value Cost Approach to Value Income Approach to Value then tested against appraised values to indicate a ratio for the neighborhood.
+A neighborhood is a grouping of complementary land uses affected equally by the four forces that influence property value: social trends, economic circumstances, governmental contracts and regulations, and environmental conditions.
 These factors have an impact on the value of properties within this grouping and in turn on properties being appraised.